(Excerpt from the book, “AntiChrist Emerging: the surge of anti-Semitism”)

 By now the reader may be wondering, “How does this relate to anti-Semitism and how does it affect Israel?”
 The correlation will hopefully become clear in next few paragraphs.

 The NAR could be correctly labeled the Revived Latter Rain.
 Its leaders teach Dominionism/Kingdom Now heresy and declare that the NAR super-apostles are the “Elijah Generation”, “Samuel Generation”, or “Manifested Sons of God.”
-It is from the roots of Dominionism that NAR’s particular type of anti-Semitism springs forth.
+It is from the roots that Dominionismand NAR’s particular type of anti-Semitism springs forth.

 First, NAR’s Dominionism/Kingdom Now Theology necessarily removes several points of eschatology, including prophecies concerning Israel, from the End-times scenario.
 Most Charismatics and Pentecostals do not realize that if the NAR doctrine is true, then eschatology not only changes drastically, but it shrinks to insignificance.
-It might surprise some Christians to realize that NAR’s focus on the church’s (actually Christianity’s) Dominionism necessarily dismisses the any-moment Rapture.
+It might surprise some Christians to realize that NAR’s doctrine of Dominionism by the “Church” (the correct term should be Christianity) necessarily dismisses the any-moment Rapture.

 Furthermore, NAR’s Dominionist pragmatism necessarily rejects the view of Israel as the focus of God’s kingdom in Eschatology.
 They insist that they—the super-apostles—will create God’s kingdom on earth.
 There is no position for biblical Israel in that hypothesis.
 Additionally, they reject “traditional evangelical futurist eschatology and have adopted a NAR form of ‘partial preterism.’”